Super High Fat Low Carb Yogurt Made With 40% Heavy Cream.

-Please see My Chobani Experiment: Apples To Apples
+If interested this is a test I did with Chobani My Chobani Experiment: Apples To Apples

 As I am a Type II diabetic, all recipes on this website are low carb and diabetic friendly.

-- ½ Gallon 40% Heavy Cream
+- 4 C 40% Heavy Cream

-- ½ Gallon Organic Whole Milk
+- 4 C Whole Milk

 - 194 Calories, 2.6g Protein, 19.2g Fat, 3.5g Carbs, 0g Fiber, 3.5 Net Carbs

-- It is my best guess that the carb content in this yogurt is closer to 2g-3g because it is incubated so long.
-(18 hours) The long incubation period breaks down the lactose sugar and in the end there is not much sugar left, especially after straining but the nutritionals do include the whey.
+- It is my best guess that the carb content in this yogurt is closer to 2g-3g because it is incubated for so long.
+The long incubation period breaks down the lactose sugar and in the end there is not much sugar left, especially after straining but the nutritionals do include the whey.